 I was running for my train.

 I had just made it to the snowy platform of Van Buren Street Station where I normally boarded the 5:35 evening South Shore train out of Chicago.
 The sheltered platforms were offering little protection tonight though from the winds and snow blowing off of nearby Lake Michigan.
-Almost within reach of warmth and shelter on the train, I slipped and fell as its doors were starting to close.
-My head hit hard against the frozen platform, and things went dark for a minute.
+Almost within reach of warmth and shelter on the train, I suddenly found myself slipping and falling as its doors were starting to close.
+My head hit hard against the frozen platform, and things went dark.

 When I came to, my train was gone, and I was alone.
 The winds and snow were strangely diminished, and now blowing gently.
 Everything was now quiet, but at least I wasn't aching from my fall on the platform like I thought I would be.

 Just my luck, I thought.
 I had been laid off from my job at a Chicago commodities trading firm the previous week.
 It wasn't a perfect job, and I wasn't sure after this second job loss in several years if I had all that much of a knack for commodities and options trading.
 But the loss of it, especially around Christmas, was hard . . . and it hurt.
 I kept commuting to Chicago from my home in Beverly Shores, Indiana though on my monthly South Shore pass, seeking job leads and interviews anyway.
 Nothing had panned out however.
 I had just completed another interview today, on Christmas Eve no less, where I was told guys with MBA degrees in Finance were a dime a dozen now.